Artemisiospiza nevadensis

 Documentation: Description: 6 Aug 1989 Sowbelly Canyon, Sioux Co (Stage and Stage 1990).

-Taxonomy: Former Sage Sparrow (Amphispiza belli) consisted of two subspecies groups, coastal belli with subspecies belli and clementeae, and interior nevadensis with subspecies canescens, campicola, and nevadensis (Pyle 1997).
-However genetic studies by Cicero & Johnson (2007) led to Chesser et al (2013) elevating each group to species status and assigning them to genus Artemisiospiza (Art.) as Bell’s Sparrow (Art. belli) and Sagebrush Sparrow (Art. nevadensis).
+Taxonomy: Former Sage Sparrow (Amphispiza belli) consisted of two subspecies groups, coastal belli and interior nevadensis, but genetic studies by Cicero & Johnson (2007) led to Chesser et al (2013) elevating each group to species status and assigning them to genus Artemisiospiza as Bell’s Sparrow (Art. belli) and Sagebrush Sparrow (Art. nevadensis).

 Fall: There is one record: